fuelsoft/out-gauge-cluster/README.md

 ### I don't need to write anything, I just want to run this!

 Alright, great.
 Open Processing and open the .pde file.

+This project requires ControlP5:

+ 1. Sketch > Import Library > Add Library
+ 2. Type *ControlP5* in the search box, select ControlP5 and click *install*.
+ 3. Once it's done installing, you can close the package manager window.

 You now have two options:

  1. Run the program once, using the play button at the top of the editor.
  2. Create an executable.
-(This is not recommended for this particular project as RPM and speed numbers are hard-coded and cannot be changed after building)
 	 - File > Export Application (CTRL + SHIFT + E)
 	 - Choose any platform you want to export to.
 Note that OS X output is only available on a Mac.
-	 - Embed Java if you expect that your target machine will not have it installed
+	 - Embed Java if you expect that your target machine will not have it installed.

 ## General